tahsin-maria/BAAP-OF-ALL-DSA-SERIES/Assignment_04/Assignment_04.md

 ## **Problem No : 14**

-## **Problem Name : Print all the Armstrong numbers in a given range.Range will be provided by the user\nArmstrong number is a number that is equal to the sum of cubes of its digits.
-For example\n0, 1, 153, 370, 371 and 407 are the Armstrong numbers.**
+## **Problem Name : Print all the Armstrong numbers in a given range.
+Range will be provided by the user.
+Armstrong number is a number that is equal to the sum of cubes of its digits.
+For example 0, 1, 153, 370, 371 and 407 are the Armstrong numbers.**

 ----------